 G.S.
 62-133.4 requires that each natural gas utility submit to the Commission information and data for an historical twelve-month review period concerning its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
 Commission Rule R1-17(k)(6)(a) establishes May 31, 2017, as the end date of the annual review period for the Company in this proceeding.
-Commission Rule R1-17(k)(6)(c) requires that Piedmont file weather-normalized sales volumes, workpapers, and direct testimony and exhibits supporting the information.
+Commission Rule R1-17(k)(6)(c)

+requires the filing by the Company of certain information and data showing weather-normalized sales volumes, workpapers, and direct testimony and exhibits supporting the information.

 Company witness Tomlinson testified that the Company filed with the Commission and submitted to the Public Staff throughout the review period complete monthly accountings of the computations required by Commission Rule R1-17(k)(6)(c).
-Witness Tomlinson included the annual data required by Commission Rule R1-17(k)(6)(c) as Exhibit (MBT-1) to her direct testimony.
+Witness Tomlinson included the annual data required by Commission Rule R1-17(k)(6)(c) as Exhibit(MBT-1) to her direct testimony.
 The Public Staff Panel stated that they had presented the results of their review of the gas cost information filed by Piedmont in accordance with G.S.
 62-133.4(c) and Commission Rule R1-17(k)(6).